nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

   );
 ```

 Next, update specific witness data in the transaction.
 The witness is a place to put data like signature for the transaction to be verified on blockchain.
-The witness can be used in whatever format you want, but here we follow a [WitnessArgs](https://github.com/nervosnetwork/ckb/blob/1df5f2c1cbf07e04622fb8faa5b152c1af7ae341/util/types/schemas/blockchain.mol#L106) spec for basic transaction structure, noticed that this spec can change to apply better practice.
+The witness can be used in whatever format you want, but here we follow a [WitnessArgs](https://github.com/nervosnetwork/ckb/blob/1df5f2c1cbf07e04622fb8faa5b152c1af7ae341/util/types/schemas/blockchain.mol#L106) spec for basic transaction structure, notice that this spec can change to apply better practice.

 The `witnessArgs` contains a 3 different parts, corresponding to different data needed for the specific scripts executions: